Zimil-Patel/flutter_questions/README.md

 - It contains all the required packages for the basic building blocks of writing a Flutter application.
 - These libraries are written in Dart language.
+- It includes a rich set of Material Design and Cupertino (iOS-style) widgets, and it offers layers for rendering, animation, gestures, and more.

 ### **Widgets**